crafcat7/R9-fileserver/README.md

 ## why separate project

-The original purpose of forking this repository was to expand its capabilities and provide real-time maintenance.
+The purpose of forking this repository was to expand its capabilities and provide real-time maintenance.
 Therefore, we expanded on the basis of the original repository:
-- Support for macOS capabilities
+- Support for macOS
 - More Support for 9P Protocol (refer to https://github.com/chaos/diod/blob/master/protocol.md)
-- Fixes for implementation issues
+- Fixes for implementation problem

 ## Build